 In April 2018 it became possible for levy-paying organisations to transfer up to 10 per cent of the annual value of funds entering their apprenticeship service account to other organisations via the apprenticeship service.
 This increased to 25 per cent from April 2019 and 50 per cent from April 2024.

-As of 22 October 2024, there have been 10,890 apprenticeship service commitments entered into the apprenticeship service with training start dates in the 2023/24 academic year, where the transfer of funds between ASAs has been approved.
-A further 30 commitments were pending approval for the transfer of funds.
+As of 29 October 2025, there have been 16,630 apprenticeship service commitments entered into the apprenticeship service with training start dates in the 2024/25 academic year, where the transfer of funds between ASAs has been approved (with 20 pending approval).

 Please note that providers may not record learners immediately on the ILR, so a lag may occur between a commitment being recorded in the apprenticeship service and the corresponding commitment being recorded as a start on the ILR.